Winning the Secret War for Your Mind

 Her speeches move beyond headlines and hype.
 They illuminate how emerging technologies are already reshaping power, perception, and truth, and what leaders must do to respond with clarity, resilience, and purpose.

 Algorithms and adversaries are already shaping how your people think, decide, and act.
-Jennifer draws on decades of CIA experience, from espionage operations to digital transformation, to equip leaders with Mind Sovereignty.
-This practical framework will help your team recognize manipulation, protect judgment, and build cognitive resilience across your organization.
+Jennifer draws on decades of CIA experience, from espionage operations to digital transformation, to equip leaders with Mind Sovereignty™, a practical framework for recognizing manipulation, protecting judgment, and building cognitive resilience across their organization.
 Read more here.

-Every leader will encounter a crisis when the operating model falters, and the people relying on them seek answers they do not yet possess.
-Drawing on the CIA’s post-9/11 transformation, including her early involvement in supporting CIA leadership through the most significant transformation in modern intelligence history, Jennifer presents five tested principles for strategic leadership during crisis, failure, and institutional reinvention.
+Every leader will face a crisis when the operating model breaks and the people counting on them need answers they don’t yet have.
+Jennifer draws on the CIA’s post-9/11 transformation, the most consequential institutional transformation in modern intelligence history, to deliver five pressure-tested principles for leading when certainty is gone.

-Deepfake-enabled fraud is projected to cost U.S. businesses over $40 billion annually by 2027, and a mere 14% of organizations feel equipped to respond effectively.
-Jennifer, a former CIA executive who spearheaded digital transformation initiatives, now serves on the boards of companies that are at the forefront of deepfake detection and dark web data analytics.
-In this keynote, she guides leaders through the adversary’s playbook, providing a practical framework for strategic leadership in defending the perimeter that matters most: trust.
+Deepfake-enabled fraud will cost U.S. businesses over $40 billion annually by 2027, and only 14% of organizations feel ready to respond.
+A former CIA executive who led digital transformation, Jennifer now serves on boards for companies leading the way in deepfake detection and dark web data analytics.
+In this keynote, she takes leaders inside the adversary’s playbook and delivers a practical framework for defending the perimeter that matters most: trust.

-All themes are available as 20-40 minute keynote addresses or a 60-90 minute workshop session.
+All themes are available as 20-40 minute keynote addresses or 60-90 minute workshop sessions.

 For executive and board audiences: Your team is making decisions about AI, data governance, and digital risk faster than most boardrooms can track the threats.
 Jennifer spent 4.5 years as the CIA's senior leader for digital transformation and AI policy.
 She provides frameworks your leadership can apply immediately to evaluate AI risk, algorithmic influence, and adversarial manipulation.
 See Jennifer's current board roles.